cyberscribe/casplay-dnd/index.md

 # Welcome to CasPlay 2.0

-This site contains all the information you need to play, as well as a summary of [characters.md](characters) and [plot.md](plot points) encountered during play.
+This site contains all the information you need to play, as well as a summary of [characters](characters.md) and [plot points](plot.md) encountered during play.

 ## What is it?